Antonius Maria Bodewig

 Antonius Maria Bodewig (2 November 1839 – 8 January 1915) was a German Catholic Priest.
 He is the founder of the Missionary Sisters of the Queen of the Apostles.
 He is known for promoting inculturation of the Catholic liturgy.

 Life

 Bodewig was born on 2 November 1839 in Cologne, Germany, to Constantine and Elisabeth Bodewig.
-He entered the Society of Jesus in Muenster on 21 August 1856, and took his vows in 1858.
+He entered the Society of Jesus in Münster on 21 August 1856, and took his vows in 1858.
 After noviciate, Bodewig studied philosophy at Aachen from 1861 to 1863, and had a language course from 1864 at the University of Bonn.
 From 1869 to 1872, he taught at Stella Matutina College in Feldkirch, Austria.

 Bodewig was ordained a priest on 3 May 1871 at Maria Laach by Bishop Matthias Eberhard.
 He completed his theological studies in 1872 at Maria Laach, and he began his apostolate with the Bombay-Pune Mission in India.
 He reportedly spoke up to 17 languages.